sairajB/git-ripper/README.md

 ## Configuration

 Git-ripper works out of the box without configuration.
-For rate-limited GitHub API usage, authentication support is under development.
+For rate-limited GitHub API usage or private repositories, use the `--gh-token` option as described in the [Authentication](#authentication-private-repositories--rate-limits) section.

 ## Troubleshooting